Vegin Vegan Vegun!

 All that remains is to decorate with a handful of blueberries.

-As I look at the finished tart, I remember a trifle I once ate in Canada—layers of fruit, cream, and cake.
+As I look at the finished tart, I remember a trifle I once ate in Canada—layers of fruit, cream, and fluffy sponge cake.
 I imagine recreating it someday with this vegan custard, adding bursts of color from summer fruits.

-Even the simplest dessert can feel like a celebration when the custard is this rich, this comforting and each bite carries the quiet joy of a summer evening.
+Even the simplest dessert can feel like a celebration when the custard is this rich and comforting.

 Vegan blueberry tart filled with creamy kudzu soy milk custard, showcasing a plant-based dessert ideal for summer gatherings.